 What is ERP software?

 ERP stands for Enterprise Resource Planning.
-It is a business management software used to manage and streamline all the critical processes within a company, including accounting, human resources, inventory management, customer relationship management, and more.
+It is a business management software used to manage and streamline a company’s critical processes, including accounting, human resources, inventory management, customer relationship management, and more.

 Is QuickBooks An ERP System?